 Below are articles and other resources I came across through my work as a program evaluator, professor, and psychologist.
 The digests I share mostly relate to evaluation, psychology, health, and education.
-I also usually include a quote, book, and/or event that may interest you.
+I also usually include a quote, book, and/or an event that may interest you.

 Density- From Data to Viz (Yan Holtz)